 “Due to the impact on private life and integrity of communication systems, electronic communications data should be treated as sensitive data and therefore only be processed on the basis of consent or specific purposes described by law,” said German MEP Jan Albrecht.

 On the other side of the aisle, British MEP Daniel Dalton sees such an exemption as an opportunity to address concerns about “consent fatigue,” and as a way to protect the value of consent.
 According to Dalton, “[i]f online businesses have to rely on cookie banners to ask for consent for every little thing, what value does consent have anymore?”

 Regardless of the fight over the inclusion of legitimate interests, others have remained focused on issues such as cookies, which present interesting challenges around obtaining and managing consent.
 “My main concern is that while people are distracted by what promises to be an intense legislative process, the clock to put in place a valid cookie consent solution is ticking,” said Eduardo Usteran, partner at Hogan Lovells, in an interview with the IAPP’s Privacy Advisor.

 It is clear that organisations and their legal counsel are concerned about how they will comply with upcoming consent requirements, particularly where current “implied consent” practices will be insufficient come 25 May 2018.

-Other proposed amendments include:
+Other proposed amendments out forward by the LIBE Committee include:

 - Separate definitions for users and end-users, resulting in a limitation of the personal scope of certain provisions to natural persons only.
 End-users are defined as “a legal entity or a natural person using or requesting a publicly available electronic communications service,” while users are defined as “any natural person using a publicly available electronic communications service, for private or business purposes, without necessarily having subscribed to this service.”
 (Draft Amend.
 375-376)